alphagov/rp-onboarding-tech-docs/source/pages/saml/samlIntegration.rst

 You will need to host Verify Service Provider on your own infrastructure.

-If you are unable to use the Verify Service Provider, it is still possible, although not recommended, to use an off-the-shelf product or framework to integrate your service with GOV.UK Verify.
+If you are unable to use the Verify Service Provider, it is still possible, although not recommended, to use an off-the-shelf product or to build your own custom interface to integrate your service with GOV.UK Verify.
 Have a look at the `Government Service Design Manual <https://www.gov.uk/service-manual/making-software/choosing-technology.html>`_ and use the most appropriate products and frameworks for your team.

 Contact your engagement lead if you need further information.